Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Classification with Side Information

 \section{Classification with Side Information}

-We first consider signal classification in the presence of side information.
-The basis of the analysis is an asymptotic characterization -- in the limit of $\sigma^2 \to 0$ -- of the behavior of an upper bound to the misclassification probability associated with the optimal \ac{MAP} classifier (rather than the exact misclassification probability which is not tractable).
+We first consider signal classification in the presence of side information, which will be instrumental in order to understand reconstruction.
+The basis of the analysis is an asymptotic characterization -- in the limit of {$\sigma_1^2,\sigma_2^2 \to 0$} -- of the behavior of an upper bound to the misclassification probability associated with the optimal \ac{MAP} classifier (rather than the exact misclassification probability which is not tractable).
 In particular, for a two class problem\footnote{The number of classes corresponding to the side information signal, $K_2$, can be arbitrary.}, i.e., when $K_1 =2$, via the Bhattacharyya bound~\cite{Duda00}, the misclassification probability can be upper bounded as follows:

 For a multiple class problem, via the Bhattacharyya bound in conjunction with the union bound, the misclassification probability can be upper bounded as follows: